inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-4.md

 }
 ```

-After making these changes in our configuration file, executing our simulation with different parameters becomes remarkably straightforward.
-We can now invoke the below script and easily fill in the variable values, enabling us to simulate a variety of fluid behaviors and transition from modeling water to simulating another viscous fluid with a significant horizontal velocity.
-Here's how:
+After making these changes in our configuration file, executing our simulation with different parameters becomes remarkably straightforward.All it takes for this is to use Inductiva's ``TemplateManager`` class.
+Look at the below script and see how we easily fill in the variables with values with the call to the ``TemplateManager.render_dir()`` method:

 ```python
 import inductiva